Monica Jung De Andrade

 How would you describe yourself in 3 words?

-Curious, dedicated and affectionated.
+Curious, determined and affectionated.

 What did you want to be after you left school?